Last updated: 4/3/2021

 1. Class Romanticism

 To a lot of the early socialists, the obvious answer seemed to be to focus on uniting proletarians across the world under a common class identity.
-This seemed like the simplest solution, after all two central tenets of Marxism were the uniquely revolutionary potential of the proletariat and the notion that productive relations governed the rest of society.
+This seemed like the simplest solution, after all two central tenets of orthodox Marxism were the uniquely revolutionary potential of the proletariat and the notion that productive relations constituted the “base” of society.

 Those are all well and good from the outset, but we should be careful about how far and why we draw said conclusions.
 Often times, these conclusions are drawn out of political expedience at the cost of both our understanding of and the development of class-struggle itself.